Petroleum History Events & Museum News

 The American Oil & Gas Historical maintains an updated list (and links) of U.S. petroleum museums by state.
 Have petroleum history news, a special event, or an exhibit opening?
 Contact the society at email@example.com with details you would like to submit for posting here or in Oil Museum News.

-The Oil History Symposium and Field Trip of the Petroleum History Institute (PHI) will take place September 29 to October 1, 2021, in Pittsburgh, Pennsylvania.
+Cancelled in 2020 due to COVID-19 health concerns, the 2021 annual Oil History Symposium and Field Trip of the Petroleum History Institute (PHI) will take place September 29 to October 1 in Pittsburgh, Pennsylvania.
 Discounted rooms are available until the headquarters hotel, Doubletree Inn by Hilton Pittsburgh International Airport, if reserved by September 9.
 The symposium’s registration and popular opening reception are on Wednesday, September 29.

 A call for papers has been issued for PHI’s peer-reviewed journal, Oil-Industry History.
 The institute’s journal editors request abstracts be submitted to William R. Brice, PhD, firstname.lastname@example.org, or to Marilyn Black, Marilynblack@windstream.net.
 The annual symposium includes oral and poster presentations of about 30 minutes each.
 More information and details about submitting an abstract will be posted on the PHI website.

 PHI annually recognizes individuals who have contributed to the heritage of the oil and natural gas industry.
 The Colonel Edwin L. Drake Legendary Oilman Award recognizes careers of industry leaders; the Samuel T. Pees Keeper of the Flame Award recognizes individuals “who have provided great service in preserving and bringing before the public the heritage and history of the oil and gas industry.”
 American Oil & Gas Historical Society members are encouraged to participate in this annual gathering of dedicated oil patch historians.